Pyr-000/YetAnotherStableDiffusion/README.md

 - The NSFW check is enabled by default, but will only print a warning message and attach a metadata label, leaving the output images untouched.
 It can also be fully disabled via a commandline flag (see: [Additional Flags](#additional-flags))
 - Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
 - "Textual Inversion Concepts", custom prompt embeddings, from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically. `.pt`-style custom embeddings are also supported in the same way.
+- Prompts with a dynamic length (no token limit) are supported by chunking, then encoding and re-concatenating prompts when required.
+  - It should be noted that supporting prompts with no length limit in this way is not perfect, as the text encoder will not be able to consider information from adjacent prompt chunks for context when encoding.
+It may sometimes be preferable to manually chunk prompts into self-contained sub-prompts by using the concatenation mixing mode (see usage below, enable via `-mc`, [Additional Flags](#additional-flags))
 - Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
 Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
 If no value is specified, the default value of 1 will be used as the prompt weight.
   - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
   - By default, all negative subprompts will be mixed accoring to their weight, and used in place of the unconditional embedding for classifier free guidance (standard "negative prompts").
 In this case, the difference in weights between the positive and negative prompts is not considered, as this is given by the guidance scale (`-cs`).
   - Alternatively, prompts with negative weight values can be directly mixed into the prompt itself, leaving the unconditional embedding untouched (`-mn`, [Additional Flags](#additional-flags)).
 In this case, negative prompts are not directly 'subtracted'.
 Instead, the prompt is amplified in its difference from the negative prompts (moving away from the prompt, in the opposite direction of the negative prompt).
 Relative weight values between positive and negative prompts are considered.
 This way of applying negative prompts tends to be far more chaotic, but can yield interesting results.
 In this mode, a loose list of unwanted attributes as a negative prompt will usually perform worse than a description of the desired image together with negative attributes.
+  - When switching to 'concatenation' mixing mode (`-mc`, see: [Additional Flags](#additional-flags)), mixed prompts have their embeddings multiplied by their prompt weight, and are then concatenated into one (longer) prompt.
+This will make use of dynamic length support where necessary.
+Additionally, a `+` can be appended to a prompt weight to signify that the end token embedding of the preceding prompt and the start token embedding of the subsequent prompt should be removed, resulting in a 'more direct' concatenation.
+This is ignored when not running in concatenation mode.
+(Example: `Painting of a cat;1.25+;Photograph of a cat;0.8;`)
 - Prompts can be specified with an (individual) CLIP-skip setting by appending a trailing `{cls<n>}` for a setting of `n`.
 This will skip the last *n* layers of CLIP, the text encoder.
 Increasing this value will reduce the "amount of processing"/"depth of interpretation" performed by the text encoder.
 A value of `0` is equivalent to specifying no CLIP-skip setting.
+  - **Note:** Other StableDiffusion implementations may refer to disabled CLIP-skipping as 'a CLIP skip of 1', not 'a CLIP skip of 0'.
+In this case, equivalent CLIP-skip values in this implementation will always be one less.
   - Example: `"Painting of a cat{cls2}"` will encode "Painting of a cat", while skipping the final two layers of the text encoder.
   - When combined with prompt mixing or negative prompts (`;;`, see above), the prompt separator must be specified after the CLIP-skip setting.
 The skip setting is independent for each sub-prompt.
     - Example: `"Painting of a cat{cls1};3; Photograph of a cat{cls2};1;"`
     - As shown in the example, this can also be used to mix text prompts with themselves under different skip settings, or for interpolating between the same prompt under different skip settings (see: [Cycling](#image-to-image-cycling) and `-cfi` under [Additional Flags](#additional-flags))
   - For some custom models, using a specific CLIP-skip setting by default is recommended.
 The default value used when none is specified can be set via `-cls` (see: [Additional Flags](#additional-flags)).
+- Custom in-prompt weights are available through a syntax similar to the [lpw_stable_diffusion](https://huggingface.co/docs/diffusers/using-diffusers/custom_pipeline_examples#long-prompt-weighting-stable-diffusion) pipeline:
+  - Prompt sections can be encased by `( :x)`, with `x` being the weight of the prompt section contained within the brackets. `x` accepts any floating point number, and can therefore be used to specify both an increase in weight (`x>1`) or a decrease in weight (`x<1`).
+Negative values can also be used to create interesting effects, however, this may often fail to provide a 'negative prompt'-style result and can sometimes reduce output quality.
+  - Additionally, this syntax can be used to (optionally) specify various CLIP-skip levels (see above) for individual sections of a prompt.
+To do this, prompt sections can be encased by `( :x;n)`, with `x` being the section weight (any floating point number) and `n` being the CLIP-skip level of the section (any integer within the available range given by text encoder depth).
+Local CLIP-skip settings specified this way will temporarily override both the prompt-level CLIP-skip setting (`{cls<n>}`) and the global CLIP-skip setting (`-cls`).
+  - Prompt weights are applied after the prompt encoding itself, and will not cause any (additional) fragmentation or chunking of the prompt.
+This is also the case for local CLIP-skip settings: The prompt is fully encoded, after which the embeddings for different CLIP-skip settings are interleaved according to the requested level on a per-token-basis/per-embedding-vector-basis.
+  - Example: `"an (oil painting:0.8) of a cat, (displayed in a gallery:1.2;1)"` will decrease the magnitude of the embedding vectors encoding 'oil painting' by 20%, while utilizing the embedding vectors of the prompt with a CLIP-skip of 1 to encode 'displayed in a gallery', and increasing their magnitude by 20%.
+To only apply a local CLIP-skip without modifying prompt weights, a weight of 1 must be used: `"an oil painting of a cat, (displayed in a gallery:1;1)"`
+  - Stacking multiple weight modifiers by encapsulating them inside eachother is not supported.
+Instead, individual 'effective' weights of sections must be specified in parallel.

 #
 ## text to image